Makeup Artistry Schools in North Carolina

 Average yearly salary for makeup artistry in North Carolina

 When you become a makeup artist, you can earn a variety of salaries.
 A lot depends on what type of work you take on; freelancers may work irregular hours and have fluctuating income, while those who work for a salon or department store may have a more stable income.
-Per O*Net, the median salary for a North Carolina beauty professional is $21,800 per year.
-Those with lots of education or experience may earn more than $49,200 per year (O*Net, 2013).
+Per ZipRecruiter, the median salary for a North Carolina makeup artist is $41,305 per year.
+Those with lots of education or experience may earn more (2020).
 As you develop your skills and create a reputation for your makeup abilities, your income may increase.
 Makeup artists can typically look forward to a strong job outlook.
-In the years between 2010 and 2020, O*Net expects job openings for beauty professionals to increase by 13%.
+In the years between 2016 and 2026, CareerOneStop expects job openings for beauty professionals to increase by 17%.
 The job outlook may be more promising in cities, where people tend to go for special event makeup or other beauty needs.